hashicorp/terraform-provider-azurerm/website/docs/r/datadog_sso.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Tagrules on datadog monitor.
+* `id` - The ID of the SingleSignOn on datadog monitor.

 * `type` - The type of the monitor resource.